energywebfoundation/ocn-node/README.md

 `https://server.example.com`.
 This would translate to `https://server.example.com/ocpi/2.2/sender/locations`.
 Be sure to include the protocol so that connected platforms can correctly parse the endpoints provided.

-On startup, the OCN client will ensure that the public URL set by the administrator is reachable.
+On startup, the OCN Node will ensure that the public URL set by the administrator is reachable.
 Additionally, there is different behaviour within this check depending on which mode the client is running in.
 See section 1.5 for more details.

 #### 1.2.
 Connecting to a Database